CS303E Homework 12

 findFirstUppercaseBad( "EfGHijk" )

 At this point, you'd need to know that you've considered and discarded 4 characters before you got to this point.
 That's the reason for the Helper function.
-It has an additional parameter the keeps track of that.
+It has an additional parameter that keeps track of that.
 So your recursive call would look more like:

 findFirstUppercaseIndexHelper( "EfGHijk", 4 )